 Types of Risk

 Personal risks are risks that affect someone directly, such as illness, disability, or death.
 Property risk affects either personal or real property.
 Thus, a house fire or car theft are examples of property risk.
 A property loss often involves both a direct loss and consequential losses.
 A direct loss is the loss or damage to the property itself.
 A consequential loss (aka indirect loss) is a loss created by the direct loss.
-Thus, if your car is stolen, that is a direct loss; if you have to rent a car because of the theft, then you have some financial loss—a consequential loss—from renting a car.
+Thus, if your car is stolen, that is a direct loss; if you have to rent a car because of the theft, then you have some financial loss — a consequential loss — from renting a car.

 Legal risk (aka liability risk) is a particular type of personal risk that you will be sued because of neglect, malpractice, or causing willful injury either to another person or to someone else’s property.
 Legal risk is the possibility of financial loss if you are found liable, or the financial loss incurred just defending yourself, even if you are not found liable.
 Most personal, property, and legal risks are insurable.

-Pure risk is insurable, because the law of large numbers can be applied to forecast future losses, and, thus, insurance companies can calculate what premium to charge based on expected losses.
-On the other hand, speculative risks have more varied conditions that make estimating future losses difficult or impossible.
-Also, speculative risk will generally involve a greater frequency of loss than a pure risk.
-For instance, people do many things to protect their lives, or their property, but people willingly engage in speculative risks, such as investing in the stock market, to make a profit; otherwise, a person can avoid most speculative risks simply by avoiding the activity that gives rise to it.
+Speculative risk differs from pure risk because there is the possibility of profit or loss, such as investing in financial markets.
+Most speculative risks are uninsurable, because they are undertaken willingly for the hope of profit.
+Also, speculative risk will generally involve a greater frequency of loss than a pure risk, since profit is the only other possibility.
+So although many people take precautions to protect their lives or their property, they willingly engage in speculative risks, such as investing in the stock market, to make a profit; otherwise, a person could avoid most speculative risks simply by avoiding the activity that gives rise to it.

 Risk can also be classified as to whether it affects many people or only a single individual.
 Fundamental risk is a risk, such as an earthquake or terrorism, that can affect many people at once.
 Economic risks, such as unemployment, are also fundamental risks because they affect many people.
 Particular risk is a risk that affects particular individuals, such as robbery or vandalism.
 Insurance companies generally insure some fundamental risks, such as hurricane or wind damage, and most particular risks.
 In the case of fundamental risks that are insured, insurance companies help to reduce their risk of great financial loss by limiting coverage in a specific geographic area and by the use of reinsurance, which is the purchase of insurance from other companies to cover their potential losses.
 However, private insurers do not insure many fundamental risks, such as unemployment.
 These risks are generally insured by the government, because the government has some control over economic risks through specific policies, such as monetary policy, and law.
 Fundamental and particular risks can be pure or speculative risks.

 Fundamental risks are risks that affect many members of society, but fundamental risks can also affect organizations.
 For instance, enterprise risk is the set of all risks that affects a business enterprise.
 Speculative risks that can affect an organization are usually subdivided into strategic risk, operational risk, and financial risk.
 Strategic risk results from goal-oriented behavior.
 A business may want to try to improve efficiency by buying new equipment or trying a new technique, but may result in more losses than gains.
-Operational risks arise from the operation of the enterprise, such as the risk of injury to employees, or the risk that customers’ data can be leaked to the public because of insufficient security.
+Operational risks arise from the operation of the enterprise, such as the risk of injury to employees, or the risk that customers' data can be leaked to the public because of insufficient security.
 Financial risk is the risk that an investment will result in losses.
-Because most enterprise risk is a speculative risk, and because the enterprise itself can do much to lower its own risk, many companies are learning to manage their risk by creating departments and hiring people with the express purpose of reducing enterprise risks—enterprise risk management.
+Because most enterprise risk is speculative risk, and because the enterprise itself can do much to lower its own risk, many companies are learning to manage their risk by creating departments and hiring people with the express purpose of reducing enterprise risks — enterprise risk management.
 Many larger firms may have a chief risk officer (CRO) with the primary responsibility of reducing risk throughout the enterprise.

 Peril and Hazard